 Consumer Directed Options

-CDO is a new option that is being offered for Kentucky Medicaid Waiver members who are currently receiving or become eligible to receive Home and Community Based waiver (HCB) services through Kentucky's Medicaid Waiver program.
-CDO allow waiver members to choose who provides their non-medical waiver services which allows them greater freedom of choice, flexibility, and control over their supports and services.
+CDO is a program offered for Kentucky Medicaid Waiver members who are currently receiving or becoming eligible for the Home and Community Based Waiver (HCB).
+CDO allows waiver members to choose who provides their non-medical services which allows the client greater freedom of choice, flexibility, and control over their supports and services.
 Members can choose to direct all or some of their non-medical waiver services.

-Who and How Can I Enroll in CDO?
+Who and How can I enroll in the CDO program?

 CDO is available for members receiving non-medical services through the Home and Community Based (HCB), Supports for Community Living (SCL), Acquired Brain Injury (ABI), and Michelle P (MPW) waivers.

-Members, representatives, and employees must complete training on person centered planning and self-determination.
-Training will be available on abuse/neglect/exploitation prevention, recognition and reporting.
+What training is required?Clients, representatives, and employees mush complete training lessons on person centered planning and self-determination.
+Training will be available on abuse/neglect/exploitation prevention, recognition, and reporting.
 Employees must also complete training in First Aid and CPR.
-The member can also require additional training related to their specific needs.
+The client can also require additional training related to their specific needs.

-The Support Broker will work with the member to transition back to traditional services.
+The Support Broker will work with the client to transition them back to traditional Medicaid services.